-- Do not leave the key fob in or near the vehicle, and do not leave a vehicle equipped with Keyless Enter-N-Go in the ACC or ON/RUN mode, A child could operate power windows, other controls, or move the vehicle. - Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and a collision. - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
+- Do not leave the key fob in or near the vehicle (or in a location accessible to children), and do not leave a vehicle equipped with Keyless Enter-N-GoTM in the ACC or ON/RUN mode.
+A child could operate power windows, other controls, or move the vehicle. - Be sure the parking brake is fully disengaged before driving; failure to do so can lead to brake failure and a collision. - Always fully apply the parking brake when leaving your vehicle, or it may roll and cause damage or injury.
 Also be certain to leave the transmission in PARK.
 Failure to do so may allow the vehicle to roll and cause damage or injury.